Rheumatoid Lung Disease

 Treatment: Many people talk with a counselor and take antidepressants, if needed.
 If you have symptoms of depression, tell your doctor.
 That way, you can work together to figure out the best treatment for you and get started ASAP.

 In this condition, bones are fragile and thin, making them more likely to break.
 People with RA are more likely than other people to get osteoporosis.
-RA itself may cause bone loss, and so can some medications, like steroids.
-Also, if RA pain makes you less active, you may be more likely to get osteoporosis.
+The disease may also cause bone loss, and so can some medications, like steroids.
+Also, if RA pain makes you less active, you might be more likely to get osteoporosis.

 Symptoms: Bone density tests can tell you if you have it.
 Otherwise, you might not know until its late stages.
 You could have back pain, stooped posture, a curved upper back, and fractures.
 You might also lose height.